Gravitational-gauge vector interaction in the Ho\v{r}ava-Lifshitz framework: Interaction terms

 In the present situation it is enough to know the distribution of the momenta at the UV regime.
 Then, one can consider only those terms that contribute with the highest power of momenta in the Fourier space.
 At any order in perturbations the highest number of spatial derivatives contained in both $\bar{\mathcal{H}}$ and $\bar{\mathcal{C}}$ is exactly the same number of derivatives acting on the fields $h^{T}$ and $n$.
 As can be appreciated from Eq. (\ref{eq110}) the maximum order in spatial derivatives acting on $h^{T}$ and $n$ is eight while the total number of derivatives on the right hand member acting on products of $h^{TT}_{ij}$ and $\xi^{T}_{i}$ is also eight.
 Moreover, the constraints $\bar{\mathcal{H}}$ and $\bar{\mathcal{C}}$ do not contain spatial derivatives of the conjugate momenta.
 Thereby, for the second and higher order in perturbations, one can model (schematically) the dominant part of the solutions at the UV fixed point as follows

 The above entails that at the highest order in derivatives, the operator $\mathbb{M}$ can be expressed as the differential operator $\partial^{2z}$ times a matrix of dimensionless coupling constant with determinant (\ref{eq80}) which must be different from zero.
 This condition is a fundamental one, otherwise the number of derivatives in the denominator of (\ref{eq112}) would be less than $2z$.
-In that case the contribution of $h^{T}$ and n to the interaction terms will have positive powers of momenta and could imply the non--renormalizability of the theory.
+In that case the contribution of $h^{T}$ and $n$ to the interaction terms will have positive powers of momenta and could imply the non--renormalizability of the theory.

 The above argument shows that under the condition (\ref{eq80}) the contribution of $h^{T}$ and $n$ to the interactions, in terms of $h^{TT}_{ij}$ and $\xi^{T}_{i}$, does not change number of derivatives of the interaction terms.
 From the schematic solution provided by Eq. (\ref{eq112}) one can see (for example) that the cubic interactions at $2z$ order like $h^{T}h^{TT}_{ij}\partial^{8}h^{TT}_{ij}$ and $h^{T}\xi^{T}_{i}\partial^{8}\xi^{T}_{i}$, after substituting the solution for $h^{T}$, keep the vertex contribution with 8 powers of momenta.
 We can now calculate the superficial degree of divergence of the theory, determining if under the previous considerations the full theory is power--counting renormalizable or not.
-To tackle this point we shall follow very closely the analysis presented in references \cite{r37,r38}.
-Next, the power--counting renormalization of the 1PI diagrams follows from the propagators (internal lines I) expressed by Eqs. (\ref{eq107})--(\ref{eq108}), loop integrals (L) and vertex (V).
-Both, the gravitational and vector--gauge propagating degrees of freedom almost share the same structure in considering their Green functions.
-We consider the conventionally normalized fields \cite{weinberg}, that is, its dimensions are determined by the requirement that the $\hat{\beta}_{5}$ coupling constant in (\ref{eq96}) is dimensionless.
-So, for internal lines one has

-Now, for the loop integrals we need to impose a different cutoff $\Xi_{\omega}$ for the energy.
-The dependence of the latter on the momentum cutoff can be inferred from the dimension of the propagator yielding to